 It's important to understand what the results of your breakeven analysis are telling you.
 If the calculation reports that you'll break even when you sell 500 units, your next step is to decide whether this seems feasible.

-If you don't think you can sell 500 units within a reasonable period of time as dictated by your financial situation, patience, and personal expectations, then this may not be the right business for you—it may not turn a profit quickly enough to stay alive.
+If you don't think you can sell 500 units within a reasonable period of time as dictated by your financial situation, patience, and personal expectations, then this may not be the right business for you.
+It may not turn a profit quickly enough to stay alive.
 If you think 500 units is possible but would take a bit of time, try lowering your price and calculating a new breakeven point.
 You might also take a look at your costs, both fixed and variable, to identify areas where you might be able to make some cuts.

-Lastly, understand that a breakeven analysis is not a predictor of demand.
+Lastly, understand that breakeven analysis is not a predictor of demand.
 If you go to market with the wrong product or the wrong price, it may be tough to ever hit the breakeven point.